feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" when running under the
+#> If you were Algerian, you might like to sing "Ya Rayah" when running under the
-#> rain, while as a flower, you might "sing" with the joy of receiving life-giving
-#> water, perhaps humming the gentle melody of "A Vava Inouva."
+#> rain, and for a flower, "Fleur d’Algérie" could be a charming choice.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "41f63ac3-84de-4c6c-a8f5-9493d5e5e88f"
+#> [1] "1e849a3e-1022-41ee-adcb-c625bc494ca1"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"